shps951023/Trace-Dapper.NET-Source-Code/README.md

 Here you can find the Emit version, which has the advantage of:

 \1.
-To do more detailed manipulations
+Can do more detailed operations

 \2.
 Because the detail granularity is small, the efficiency that can be optimized is better